-What kinds of drugs are included in the CSA?
+What drugs are included in the Controlled Substances Act?

 Some prescription medications, as well as illegal drugs, are part of the CSA.
 Prescription drugs that have a high likelihood of misuse are included for this purpose.
 The drugs are classified into five schedules based upon their abuse potential, medical applications, and safety.
-According to the DEA website, they are classified in the following ways:
+According to the Drug Enforcement Agency (DEA), they are classified in the following ways:

 Schedule I drugs, substances, or chemicals are defined as drugs with no currently accepted medical use and a high potential for abuse.
-You may be surprised at some of the drugs included in this schedule.
-Some examples of Schedule I drugs are heroin, lysergic acid diethylamide (LSD), marijuana (cannabis), 3,4-methylenedioxymethamphetamine (ecstasy), methaqualone, and peyote.
+Examples of Schedule I drugs include heroin, lysergic acid diethylamide (LSD), marijuana (cannabis), 3,4-methylenedioxymethamphetamine (ecstasy), methaqualone, and peyote.

 Schedule II drugs, substances, or chemicals are defined as drugs with a high potential for abuse, with use potentially leading to severe psychological or physical dependence.
 These drugs are also considered dangerous.
 Some examples of Schedule II drugs are combination products with less than 15 milligrams of hydrocodone per dosage unit (Vicodin), cocaine, methamphetamine, methadone, hydromorphone (Dilaudid), meperidine (Demerol), oxycodone (OxyContin), fentanyl, Dexedrine, Adderall, and Ritalin.